Precision vs. Recall: Key Differences and Use Cases

 Recall Formula

-Recall, or the true positive rate, evaluates the model's effectiveness in identifying all positive instances.
+Recall, or the actual positive rate, evaluates the model's effectiveness in identifying all positive instances.
 The formula is:

 Recall = True Positives / (True Positives + False Negatives)

-Recall is paramount in situations where overlooking positive cases poses significant risks, like in disease detection.
+Recall is paramount when overlooking positive cases that pose significant risks, like disease detection.

 Relationship to Confusion Matrix